-Objectives / Topics Covered The Script Tag Using the DOM Creating Elements Using the DOM Styling Elements Using JavaScript Functions in HTML This Keyword Keyboard Interactions JavaScript Animations Positioning and Animations Example Assignments / Labs Make a Quilt Students practice iteration and appending elements to a web page.
+Positioning and Animations Example Assignments / Labs Make a Quilt Students practice iteration and appending elements to a web page.
 They also develop a randomizer set to initiate whenever the mouse hovers over an element.
 Challenge: Make a Keyboard Students create a clickable keyboard using only JavaScript.
-This is a three-part project, where students develop the keyboard, make it clickable, and finally get text to show up on a webpage.
+This is a three part project, where students develop the keyboard, make it clickable, and finally get text to show up on a webpage.
 Add Div Animation Students practice developing animations by creating a program designed to create and move divs across a webpage.
 Students will need to be able to access the height and width of the page, as well as the total distance that the elements have to move before stopping.

-Unit 6: Using JavaScript Libraries (2 weeks / 10 hours)
+Unit 8: Using JavaScript Libraries (2 weeks / 10 hours)

 Students are introduced to jQuery, a JavaScript library that makes webpage interaction easier.
-Students will learn the basic syntax of jQuery, how to incorporate it into their web pages, and useful methods that help animate and change the responsiveness of their websites.
+Students will learn the basic syntax of jQuery, how to incorporate it in their webpages, and useful methods that help animate and change the responsiveness of their websites.

-Objectives / Topics Covered Introduction to jQueryIterating with jQuery Covered Animations with jQuery

-Callback Functions and Synchronization Using Multiple Files in JavaScript Assignments / Labs Smart jQuery Table Students learn how to create a smart table that changes colors based on the content of the table.
+Objectives / Topics Covered Introduction to jQuery Iterating with jQuery Animations with jQuery Callback Functions and Synchronization Using Multiple Files in JavaScript Assignments / Labs Smart jQuery Table Students learn how to create a smart table that changes colors based on the content of the table.
 If the values in the table are too low, then the table flags them as important.
 The Wave Students learn how to create animations that rely on asynchronous execution.
 This assignment has them practice timing animations using callback functions.
 FrankenDiv This assignment has students practice manipulating elements using the jQuery animations function.
 Students will create actions to change the size, color, and proportions of a div.

-Unit 7: Project: Build an Interactive Resume (2-3 weeks / 10-15 hours)
+Unit 9: Project: Build an Interactive Resume (2-3 weeks / 10-15 hours)